Vehicles in Mexico

 • Here are regulations regarding goods brought back to the US: Border Patrol - Baja Bound - Baja Bound food items - Discover Baja - Canada

-• Bringing a dog to the US?
+• Traveling with a dog / pet to US?
+Your pet needs to be a cage while driving in Mexico, it’s the law.
 CDC guidelines - CDC forms and regulations

 You’re leaving Mexico, but Mexico never leaves you!